sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 Progress: 5
 ```

-A more advanced way to use this might be to help guage how long something might take to complete when running parallel SQL Server queries.
+A more advanced way to use this might be to help gauge how long something might take to complete when running parallel SQL Server queries.

 ```powershell
 #################################################################